cycloptux/GiselleBot-Documentation/docs/source/patreon-perks.rst

 * support for **live events** streaming
 * access to the |bot_prefix|\ mpause, |bot_prefix|\ mresume, |bot_prefix|\ mvolume, |bot_prefix|\ mlyrics commands

-This Patreon tier will soon be extended with more perks (to be announced).

 Tier 3: Unlocked Original Modules
 =================================